Join our list

-Explorers’ Edge is home to some of the best motorcycle roads in Ontario.
+The great Canadian wilderness is home to some of the best motorcycle roads in Ontario.
 While we’ve created two great routes to capture the essence of the region, we know there are some riders who just want to cross epic routes off their bucket lists.
-These are the roads for you folks – we hope you’ll ride them all in the great Canadian wilderness just north of Toronto.
+These are the roads for you folks – we hope you’ll ride them all.

 Of course, these are just the best roads we’ve discovered.
 If you’re a real explorer, you’ll find your own.
 If you’re looking for pre-planned routes, click through below and #RideTheEdge!